Interdisciplinary Program in Financial Market Regulation

 Financial markets are among the most important and dynamic systems in the world.
 Public and private regulators, financial services firms, law firms, and other organizations all play key roles in operating these systems effectively and ethically.

-The interdisciplinary minor in Financial Market Regulation complements majors such as Accounting, Business, Computer Science, Economics, Political Science, Public Policy and Management, and Sociology, introducing students to market regulation as part of their program at the University.
-While the interdisciplinary major and minor focus on financial market regulation, they also provide knowledge applying to diverse areas in the private, public, and nonprofit sectors.
-Students normally are able to combine studies in Financial Market Regulation, such as through a second major, with majors in Accounting, Business, Computer Science, and other related fields.
-Graduates have found such combined programs to be a major advantage in pursuing work in the business and regulation of financial markets.
+The University at Albany’s Interdisciplinary Major in Financial Market Regulation, leading to the Bachelor of Science degree, provides a unique program that prepares students for professional work in the field or further study in graduate and law school.
+The Interdisciplinary Minor in Financial Market Regulation complements majors such as Accounting, Business, Computer Science, Economics, Political Science, Public Policy and Management, and Sociology, introducing students to market regulation as part of their program at the University.
+While the major and minor focus on financial market regulation, they also provide knowledge applying to diverse areas in the private, public, and nonprofit sectors.

-An Advisory Council of professionals in financial services, law, and regulation assists the Financial Market Regulation Program as part of the Institute for Financial Market Regulation, a joint initiative of the University at Albany, Albany Law School, and the professional community in financial market regulation and supervision.
+An Advisory Council of professionals in financial services, law, and regulation oversees the Major and Minor in Financial Market Regulation as part of the Program in Financial Market Regulation, a joint initiative of the University at Albany, Albany Law School, and the professional community in financial market regulation and supervision.
 The Council members work actively with the University at Albany and Albany Law School to design course offerings, internship experiences, and other career services.
-The Advisory Council membership can be found at: http://www.albany.edu/ifmr/advisory_council.php.
+The Advisory Council membership can be found at

 Business and Finance